PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You should tell her that," Boltac said.
 Asarah noticed the new customer at the bar and replaced her frown with a smile.

-"Madame, I have travelled many miles today, and all of them were in anticipation of the meal I hope to have at your establishment.
+"Madame, I have traveled many miles today, and all of them were in anticipation of the meal I hope to have at your establishment.
 Please, tell me you have made your incomparable lamb this evening."

 Asarah's smile widened into one of true pleasure.
 She blushed and curtsied.
 "Well, I don't know about incomparable, but we have roasted lamb tonight."